openhab/openhab-docs/configuration/blockly/rules-blockly-timers-and-delays.md

 ![blockly-timer-context.png](../images/blockly/blockly-timer-context.png)

-Here are some examples how this feature can be used
+Here are some examples how this feature can be used:

 ![timer-context-examples](../images/blockly/blockly-timer-context-examples.png)